jpignata/switches/README.md

 responds to `id` We want to gate our switches on things that aren't ActiveRecord objects (e.g., incoming phone numbers, username, etc).

-5. Expose a memorable CLI as `irb` is how we configure the feature switches.
+5. Expose an easy-to-remember CLI since `irb` is how we'll configure the feature switches.

 ## Supported Backends